John McDaniel (musician): 2000s

-2010s
+2010s and beyond

 McDaniel collaborated with Tyne Daly for a "much-raved-about gig at Feinstein's at Loews Regency" in January 2010; he subsequently worked with Daly and Jerry Mitchell on a workshop of the dance show, Queen of the Stardust Ballroom.
 In November 2010, McDaniel worked with Brooke Shields on her American Songbook Project live auction item, An Evening with Brooke Shields and John McDaniel, which consisted of "a private cabaret performance that will take place in an apartment overlooking Lincoln Center for up to 30 friends of the highest bidder."

 McDaniel served as the musical director and conductor of the on-stage orchestra for the 2011 Broadway musical Catch Me If You Can, which is composed by Marc Shaiman with lyrics by Shaiman and Scott Wittman.
 The musical opened at the Neil Simon Theatre on April 10, 2011.

+In 2023, he orchestrated and conducted Carol Burnett's 90th Birthday celebration on NBC, working with Bernadette Peters, Billy Porter, Jane Lynch, Kristin Chenoweth, Darren Criss & Katy Perry.

+McDaniel is the composer on a Broadway bound musical version of Huxley's "Brave New World", with lyrics by Bill Russell and a book by Ben Andron.

 McDaniel is also composing the work-in-progress musical It's a Wonderful Life.
 This is an adaptation of the 1946 film of the same name, which deals with George Bailey, a man whose imminent suicide on Christmas Eve brings about the intervention of his guardian angel, Clarence Odbody.
 Clarence shows George all the lives he has touched and the contributions he has made to his community.
 Said McDaniel in an interview: